Updated: Mar 21

-What could be a better place than Castle Neuschwanstein for Celebrating the 8 months of our wedding !!!
+What would be a better place than Castle Neuschwanstein to celebrate the 8 months of our wedding !!!

-Last year in Oct 2017, I booked my tickets again for Castle Neuschwanstein, but I got visa rejection from Austrian Embassy and again my plan was got cancelled.
+Last year in Oct 2017, I booked my tickets again for Castle Neuschwanstein, but I got a visa rejection from the Austrian Embassy, and again my plan was got canceled.

 This October 2018, I again booked all my tickets to Castle Neuschwanstein with my wife for our 8th month of wedding celebrations.
-It was one of my dreams to visit this castle in Autumn and thanks to ALLAH Almighty I fulfill my dream in this year's fall and you never know what's Allah had planned for you.
+It was one of my dreams to visit this castle in Autumn, and thanks to ALLAH Almighty I fulfill my dream in this year's fall you never know what Allah had planned for you.

-Indeed visiting it with the love of my life was millions time better than visiting it as a bachelor.
-It's not only the most visited castle in the world, it's also the most romantic castle in the world.
+Indeed visiting it with the love of my life was millions of times better than visiting it as a bachelor.
+It's not only the most visited castle in the world, but it's also the most romantic castle in the world.

-Undoubtedly it's the best things to do in Germany in any given weather and it has completely different look and surroundings from other castles in Germany.
-It's a Gem of Europe and your Euro trip can't be completed without your tour to Neuschwanstein Castle.
+Undoubtedly, it's the best thing to do in Germany in any weather, and it has a completely different look and surroundings from other castles in Germany.
+It's a Gem of Europe, and your Euro trip can't be completed without your tour of Neuschwanstein Castle.

 How to Reach Castle Neuschwanstein:

 It took us around 2 hours from Munich (Germany's 3rd Largest City) with two changes.
-After a long Journey of 9 hours from Dortmund.
-Finally, we reached to Füssen at 10:30 PM.
-All the restaurants closed around 10:30 PM to 11:00 PM.
+After a long journey of 9 hours from Dortmund.
+Finally, we reached Füssen at 10:30 PM.
+All the restaurants closed from around 10:30 PM to 11:00 PM.
 The only option we had at that time was McDonald's.
-So if you hungry at night McDonald's is a place to go.
-It remain opens until 1:00 AM.
+So if you are hungry at night, McDonald's is a place to go.
+It remains open until 1:00 AM.

 Our Room in Füssen: